Compare two cars

 Safety

-A starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the Volkswagen being a slightly better choice apparently.
-Still, apart from the official crash test results there are other things we need to be aware of.
+The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
+Good thing is that both vehicles got tested, with the Volkswagen being a slightly better choice apparently.
+That aside, let's consider some other aspects which affect safety.
 The second vehicle is a city car and that gives it a marginal advantage over the micro car competitor, at least that's what statistics show.
-Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, Beetle offers a considerable difference of 22% more metal.
+Furthermore, when it comes to weight, a factor that most people underestimate, Beetle offers a considerable difference of 22% more metal.

 Reliability

-Reliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, at least on all of the models level.
+Reliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, when all the models are taken into account.
 These are the results of an independent reasearch, while our visitors describe reliability of Opel, as well as Volkswagen, with the same average rating of 4.2 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-That apart, owners of different cars powered by the same engine as Adam rank it on average as 3.7, while the one under the competitor's bonnet gets 4.5 out of 5.
+Above it all, drivers of cars with the same engine as Adam rank it on average as 3.7, while the one under the competitor's bonnet gets 4.5 out of 5.

 Performance & Fuel economy